-Since heat is generated intensively at the joint, welding with less thermal distortion is generally possible in a shorter time than with arc welding.
+As the generated heat is concentrated in the joined area, welding with less thermal distortion is generally possible in a short time frame, compared to arc welding, etc.

 CONTACT